top of page

 Intended Use

-The resulting LRP will serve as a single unified vision for the synchrotron community, providing recommendations that guide the community to act collectively to achieve it in the following ways:
+The resulting LRP will serve as a single unified vision for the Canadian synchrotron community, providing recommendations that guide the community to act collectively to achieve it in the following ways:

 Scientific Working Groups and Contacts: